3207 Prohibition of Harassment, Intimidation, and Bullying

 “Intentional acts” refers to the individual’s choice to engage in the act rather than the ultimate impact of the action(s).

 This policy and accompanying procedure do not govern harassment, intimidation, or bullying of an employee, volunteer, parent/legal guardian, or community member.

 This policy recognizes that ‘harassment,’ ‘intimidation,’ and ‘bullying’ are separate but related behaviors toward a student.
 Each must be addressed appropriately.
 The accompanying procedure differentiates the three behaviors; however, this differentiation should not be considered part of the legal definition of these behaviors.

 Harassment, intimidation, or bullying can take many forms including, but not limited to: slurs, rumors, jokes, innuendos, demeaning comments, drawings, cartoons, pranks, gestures, physical attacks, threats, or other written, oral, physical, or electronically transmitted messages or images directed toward a student.

 This policy is not intended to prohibit expression of religious, philosophical, or political views, provided that the expression does not substantially disrupt the educational environment.
 Many behaviors that do not rise to the level of harassment, intimidation, or bullying may still be prohibited by other district policies or building, classroom, or program rules.

-This policy is a component of the district’s responsibility to create and maintain a safe, civil, respectful, and inclusive learning community and will be implemented in conjunction with comprehensive training of staff and volunteers.
+This policy is a component of the district’s responsibility to create and maintain a safe, civil, respectful, and inclusive learning community for students and will be implemented in conjunction with comprehensive training of staff and volunteers.
 Specific training requirements are included in the accompanying procedure.